20 September

 On Monday 2nd September storms exposed a large section of the hull of the Amazon shipwreck at Inverloch Surf Beach.
 The section moved 60 metres east along the beach in the storm.

-Storm uncovers shipwreck piece
+Storm uncovers shipwreck section

-Heritage Victoria maritime archaeologists arrived early the next morning to record the Amazon hull piece assisted by members of the Amazon 1863 Project Inc. group, Karyn Bugeja and Adrian Brewer.
+Heritage Victoria maritime archaeologists arrived early the next morning to record the Amazon hull section assisted by members of the Amazon 1863 Project Inc. group, Karyn Bugeja and Adrian Brewer.
 A 3D model of the exposed section was created.
 The exposed section of the shipwreck is a piece of the hull from the bow (forward) end of the vessel.
 Another section of the hull more than double the size still survives underwater.

 Amazon was built in the United Kingdom in 1855 as a timber sailing barque and operated as an intercontinental trader.
 It left Melbourne for Mauritius on 12th December 1863 before encountering a hurricane off Cape Otway.
 After two days, Amazon had been blown along the Bass Coast and the Captain was forced to beach the ship at Inverloch to save his crew.
 Over time, Amazon’s bow broke up and scattered across the beach.